 We all have our favorite slippers, don’t we?
 While searching for new slipper patterns I came across The Pink Slipper Project that brings together knitters, crocheters and seamstresses to make slippers and washcloths for domestic abuse shelters.
-I had already been playing around with a pattern by taking apart an existing pair of clog-slippers and I’ll post the pattern when I have some time to draw it properly.
+These are sewn but I also like to knit and crochet them as well….especially baby booties because they are just so darn cute!

-In the meantime, here’s some slippers that I’ve made from free patterns posted by other kind people that give to charities.
+Here’s some slippers that I’ve made from free patterns posted by other kind people that make wonderful things and donate them to charities.

 Toddler size with cotton flannel vamp and fleece back and lining.
 Soles are cotton knit.

 “Sketchers” hoodie upcycled into teen slippers.
 The rhinestone heart is perfect!
 I usually cut t-shirts into strips to use as the binding but for this pair and the “Chix Rule” pair I had some sparkly lycra that worked ok even though thinner than cotton jersey.

 Toddler boy’s style in corduroy.
 I used felt circles rather than buttons as they are not easily removed.

 Ok, and now for THE FREE PATTERN that is really easy to sew.
 Most of the work is in the cutting.